eFiniLan/eon-battery-saver/README.md

 basically it checks USB connection/battery %/battery temp every second:

-* when no USB connection (not receiving power from panda), it changes all CPUs' max scale freq to the lowest available to preserve battery.
+* When no USB connection (not receiving power from panda), it changes all CPUs' max scale freq to the lowest available to preserve battery.
-* when battery % is high and battery temp is high, it stops charging to reduce battery temp.
+* When battery % is high and battery temp is high, it stops charging to reduce battery temp.
-* turn off a few WIFI related configurations to preserve battery.
+* Turn off a few WIFI related configurations to preserve battery.
+* Turn off device after idle 1.5 hrs (no USB connection).

-The battery usage with this script is roughly 12% per hour (no upload, running on mobile data).
+The battery usage is roughly 4% per hour (no upload, running on mobile data) with this script and about 10% per hour without it.

 Installation
 ======